owfm/owfm.me/src/md/employment-history.md

 **I am passionate about sustainability and creating a more equal society**.
 In 2019 I proactively secured a £95k grant to improve the school’s energy efficiency with a lighting overhaul.
 I brought together a team of colleagues into a task-group aimed at reducing energy, paper and plastic usage and formed a student group to give the student body agency in driving sustainable initiatives. **I care deeply about female and BAME representation in STEM subjects**, co-ordinating my school’s involvement in a pilot study with King’s College and the Institute of Physics which resulted in a 5-fold increase in female uptake of A-Level physics.

-## Oil and Gas Technical Safety and Risk Engineer || Nuclear Technical Safety and Risk Consultant
+## Technical Safety and Risk Engineer

-> Xodus Group, Perth Australia (2011–2014) || RPS Risk Management, Warrington UK (2008–2011)
+### Xodus Group, Perth Australia [2011–2014] & RPS Risk Management, Warrington UK (2008–2011)

-1. Risk Management
-2. Technical Authoring
-3. Managing Complexity
-4. Communication
+- SIL Assessment
+- Fault/Event Tree Analysis
+- HAZOP/HAZID
+- Bowtie Analysis
+- Safety Case Development
+- Nuclear
+- Oil & Gas
+- Process Safety

-As a risk consultant I worked with colleagues and embedded in client teams on **large, high-hazard and highly regulated process industry projects**.
+As a consultant I worked with colleagues and embedded in client teams on **large, high-hazard and highly regulated process industry projects** in both nuclear and oil & gas facilities.
 We were tasked with analysing complex systems using a breadth of techniques and software to assess risks associated with fault conditions, and thus demonstrate acceptability of risk to regulators.
-In these jobs—as in software development—**clear, unambiguous communication in complex contexts** was essential.
+These roles required extreme diligence and precise communication while working in highly secure environments.